Renddslow/good-news-reader/data/raw/isa43.md

 And proclaim to us the former things?
 Let them present their witnesses so that they may be justified, Or let them hear and say, “It is true.”
-{10} “You are My witnesses,” declares the Lord,
+{10} “You are My witnesses,” declares YHWH,
 “And My servant whom I have chosen,
 So that you may know and [[aman|believe]] Me
 And understand that I am He.
 Before Me there was no God formed,
 And there will be none after Me.
-{11} I, only I, am the Lord,
+{11} I, only I, am YHWH,
 And there is no savior besides Me.
 {12} It is I who have declared and saved and proclaimed, And there was no strange god among you;
-So you are My witnesses,” declares the Lord,
+So you are My witnesses,” declares YHWH,
 “And I am God.
 {13} Even from eternity I am He,
 And there is no one who can rescue from My hand;
 I act, and who can reverse it?”

 ---!p
-{14} This is what the Lord your Redeemer, the Holy One of Israel says:
+{14} This is what YHWH your Redeemer, the Holy One of Israel says:

 ---!q
 “For your sake I have sent to Babylon,
 And will bring them all down as fugitives,
 Even the Chaldeans, into the ships over which they rejoice.
-{15} I am the Lord, your Holy One,
+{15} I am YHWH, your Holy One,
 The Creator of Israel, your King.”

 ---!p
-{16} This is what the Lord says,
+{16} This is what YHWH says,

 ---!q
 He who makes a way through the sea